rscode999/stepperfx/rules.md

 ## Final Remarks
 Curran Muhlburger is not allowed to contribute to any documentation in this project.

+No one working on the project is allowed to make references to K-Pop Demon hunters or the "6 7" meme.

+You agree that 3 is a good enough approximation for π (ratio of a circle's circumference to its diameter) and e (Euler's number).

+If you disagree with any of the rules, click [here](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.youtube.com/watch%3Fv%3DxvFZjo5PgG0).

 [Back to table of contents](#table-of-contents)